Postdoctoral Fellowship in Neuroimaging

 – While not required, familiarity with MATLAB, UNIX, Python and the neuroimaging informatics platform XNAT is advantageous.

-Salary and Benefits: Salary is commensurate with NIH postdoctoral stipends for 2017 (see https://grants.nih.gov/grants/guide/notice-files/NOT-OD-16-131.html).
+Salary and Benefits: Salary will be commensurate with NIH postdoctoral stipends (see https://grants.nih.gov/grants/guide/notice-files/NOT-OD-16-131.html).
 Fellows are also eligible for benefits provided to regular employees of Vanderbilt University Medical Center, including health insurance.
 Interested candidates must be eligible to work in the United States.